 In this blog Ecotherapy Assistant Hannah Kenter will explore some of the latest research and debates in the field of Ecotherapy along with nature inspired tips for how you can put the research into practice.
-There will be a theme for each month and a weekly update on that theme.
 Hannah will also be joined by guest contributors including participants from our Ecotherapy at St Nicks programme.
 Check back regularly to find out more and you can also sign up the St Nicks Wellbeing in Nature newsletter for further Ecotherapy inspiration.

 July: Nature is Restorative-Attention Restoration Theory